raj23manj/springBoot/jokesapp/README.md

             }
           - pre/post/error filters
           - interception logic

+      2) Zipkin(Distibute Tracing system) & sleuth(Distibute Tracing)
+        * add it to zuul application
+        * Consolidate all logs from all the services and put it in a rabbit mq and send it to the zipkin server

-      2) Sleuth(assigns Id to requests, across all services)
+        * Sleuth(assigns Id to requests, across all services)
           * Spring Cloud Sleuth assigns Id to requests, and is used to trace across multiple components

-      3) Zipkin(Distibute Tracing)
+          * need to add it to services and zuul app
+            - spring-cloud-starter-sleuth
-        * Consolidate all logs at one place
+          * to intercept all requests
+            * create a sampler, in zuul application and the services that implements sleuth
+            - @Bean
+             	public Sampler defaultSampler() {
+             		return Sampler.ALWAYS_SAMPLE;
+             	}
+          * for one request(which might contain call to other services from one service like nested), there will be same id assigned by sleuth, and it automatically takes care of it
+          * we can check this id individually on the server logs, it is difficult to maintain hence use zipkin

+        * Zipkin => 93
+          * need to install rabbit mq
+          * download zipkin server
+          * localhost:9411
-        * RABBIT_URI=amqp://localhost java -jar zipkin-server-2.11.12-exec.jar
+          * RABBIT_URI=amqp://localhost java -jar zipkin-server-2.11.12-exec.jar    => make zipkin listen to rabbit mq
+          * used to centralize all the request with the id's assigned by sleuth to one place, a centralized dashboard

     * Fault Tolerance
       1) Hystrix - if a service is down, hystrix helps to configure a default response.

-    * Zipkin Setup
+    * Microservice Setup
       1) Start them in the order - Naming Server, Distributed Tracing Server, API Gateway, Calculation Service, Exchange Service
       2) Wait for a couple of minutes
       3) Run the Service that you would want to execute! (hit hte url)
       4) See Zipkin

     * Security